vuejs/vuepress/docs/guide/markdown.md

 - Internal links will be converted to `<RouterLink>` for SPA navigation.
 - Internal links to `.md` files will be converted to the [page route path](./page.md#routing), and both absolute path and relative path are supported.
 - External links will get `target="_blank" rel="noopener noreferrer"` attrs and a <OutboundLink /> indicator.

+**Suggestion**

+Try to use relative paths instead of absolute paths for internal links.

+- Relative paths are a valid links to the target files, and they can navigate correctly when browsing the source files in your editor or repository.
+- Relative paths are consistent in different locales, so you don't need to change the locale path when translating your content.
+- When using absolute paths, if the [base](../reference/config.md#base) of your site is not `"/"`, you will need to prepend the `base` manually or use [base helper](./assets.md#base-helper).

 ::: tip
 This links extension is supported by our built-in plugin.